New Mexico may delay release of school legal settlements

-Financial settlements of legal claims against public schools on accusations ranging from sexual molestation to personal injury would be sealed off from public view for at least six months under a bill advancing through the New Mexico legislature.
+Financial settlements of legal claims against public schools and some colleges on accusations ranging from sexual molestation to personal injury would be sealed off from public view for at least six months, under a bill endorsed by a panel of House lawmakers on Friday.

 Sign Up and Save